 The tangy flavor of cheesecake, the sweetness of cherries, and a deliciously creamy texture.
 What’s not to love?

 Well, I suppose some people don’t like yogurt in their smoothies.
 It may give it a nice consistency, but not everyone enjoys the tart and tangy flavor.
 What to do

 Can you make a cherry smoothie without yogurt?

 Many people like to add Greek yogurt to smoothies to make them thick and creamy, as well as to add protein.
 But if you don’t like Greek yogurt, try cottage cheese!

 Even if you don’t like cottage cheese, just trust me.
 It works amazingly well in smoothies.

 You don’t get that tartness that some people don’t like about Greek yogurt.
 It blends completely smooth and creamy.
 There is a TON of protein.
 And the salt in the cottage cheese perfectly enhances the natural sweetness of the fruit you use for your smoothie.

-- Spinach or other dark leafy greens (optional, but a great way to sneak in extra nutrition)
+- Spinach or other dark leafy greens.
+If you want the light pink color, you’ll want to skip this optional ingredient.
+But it is a great way to sneak in extra nutrition.

-- Almondmilk or your favorite non-dairy or dairy milk
+- Milk.
+I prefer Silk Unsweetened Almondmilk, but use your favorite non-dairy or dairy milk

-Then the frozen ingredients, in this case, the cherries and ice, are last so that they blend just enough to keep a thick texture and don’t melt completely.
+Then the frozen ingredients, here that’s the cherries and ice, are last so that they blend just enough to keep a thick texture and don’t melt completely.